-To become a Fairtrade supportive workplace it is recommended that your organisation sources at least two Fairtrade certified products for all kitchenettes and workplaces on site.
-This can be but is not limited to Coffee, Tea, Sugar, or Hot chocolate.
-To qualify, each product must carry the Fairtrade Mark on an ongoing basis.
+To become a Fairtrade supporting workplace, we recommend that your organisation sources at least two Fairtrade certified products for all kitchenettes and workplaces on site.
+This can include coffee, tea, sugar, cocoa, chocolate, bananas and more!

 There are many ways to promote the fact your workplace uses Fairtrade certified products onsite.
-There are free resources to assist in spreading the word, plus Fairtrade Fortnight which happens annually from August 3rd - 16th, and is a great time to promote and celebrate your status among staff.'
+There are free resources to assist in spreading the word, plus Fairtrade Fortnight, which happens annually from August 2nd - 15th, and is a great time to promote and celebrate your status among staff.

 Workplaces around the country source Fairtrade certified coffee, tea, sugar or hot chocolate in their workplace.